Introduction

 Implement Proper Equality Logic: In the

-method, ensure that you implement appropriate equality logic for your class.
-In the example above, we compare thename
+equalsmethod, ensure that you implement appropriate equality logic for your class.
+In the example above, we compare thenameandagefields for equality. -

 Override the

-method is a convenient way to achieve this:@Override public int hashCode() { return Objects.hash(name, age); }
+hashCodeMethod: With theequalsmethod correctly implemented, you can now safely override thehashCodemethod.
+ThehashCodemethod should generate a hash code based on the same fields used in theequalsmethod.
+TheObjects.hashmethod is a convenient way to achieve this:@Override public int hashCode() { return Objects.hash(name, age); } -

 Test Your Implementation: After making these changes, it's crucial to thoroughly test your class to ensure that the